 By the way, the fish came from Trader Joe’s.
 They have great frozen fish.
 The tilapia was in a package with individually-wrapped fillets.
 Normally, I don’t like extra packaging, but in this case it was perfect, since I only had to defrost one fillet, instead of the entire bag.

-Substitutions and Variations for Pan-Fried Tilapia with Lemon Butter Sauce
+Pan-Fried Tilapia with Lemon Butter Sauce Substitutions and Variations

 - If you don’t have tilapia, use another mild, white fish such as cod, flounder, or Dover sole